-STANDARDS AND OBJECTIVES (S+0)

-Level 5: Exemplary Level 4: Distinguished Level 3: Proficient Level 2: Developing Level 1: Improvement Needed

-STANDARDS AND OBJECTIVES (S+O)

-Consistent Evidence of Student-Centered Learning/ Student Ownership of Learning - Teacher and Students Facilitate the Learning Some Evidence of Student Ownership of Learning - Teacher Facilitate the Learning Some Evidence of Student-Centered Learning/Student Ownership of Learning - Teacher Facilitate the Learning Some Evidence Moving Toward Student-Centered Learning - Emphasis on Teacher Direction Minimal Evidence of Student Ownership of Learning - Heavy Emphasis on Teacher Direction

-- All learning objectives and state content standards are explicitly communicated, referenced, and discussed.

-- All learning objectives are displayed and referenced throughout the lesson.

-- Sub-objectives/

-Prerequisite skills are

-aligned and logically

-sequenced to the

-lesson's major objective.

-- All learning objectives are:

-- Consistently connected to what students have previously learned and know from life experiences, and

-- Integrated with other disciplines.

-- All expectations and measurement criteria for student performance are clear, demanding, and high; and student work is aligned to state content standards and learning objectives.

-All learning objectives and state content standards are communicated, referenced, and discussed.

-- All learning objectives are displayed and referenced throughout the lesson. - Sub-objectives/ Prerequisite skills are aligned to the lesson's major objective. - Nearly all learning objectives are: - Consistently connected to what students have previously learned and know from life experiences, and - Integrated with other disciplines. - All expectations and measurement criteria for student performance are clear. - All student work and formative assessments are nearly always aligned to the lesson's objective and include descriptions of

-- Most learning objectives and state content standards are communicated, referenced, and discussed. - Most learning objectives are displayed and referenced throughout the lesson. - Sub-objectives/ Prerequisite skills are aligned to the lesson's major objective. - Most learning objectives are: - Consistently connected to what students have previously learned and know from life experiences, and - Integrated with other disciplines. - Most student work and formative assessments are mostly aligned to the lesson's objective and include descriptions of how assessment results will inform future instruction.

-- Some learning objectives and state content standards are communicated, referenced, and discussed.

-- Some learning objectives are displayed and referenced throughout the lesson.

-- Sub-objectives/

-Prerequisite skills are

-inconsistently aligned to

-the lesson's major

-objective.

-- Some learning objectives are:

-- Consistently connected to what students have previously learned and know from life experiences, and

-- Integrated with other disciplines.

-- Expectations for student performance are vague.

-- Student work and formative assessments are sometimes aligned to the lesson's objective.

-- There is evidence that

-- Learning objectives and state content standards are not communicated, referenced, and discussed.

-- Learning objectives are not displayed and referenced throughout the lesson.

-- Sub-objectives/

-Prerequisite skills are

-inconsistently aligned to

-the lesson's major

-objective.

-- Little to no learning objectives are:

-- Consistently connected to what students have previously learned and know from life experiences, and

-- Integrated with other disciplines.

-- Expectations for student performance are unclear.

-- Student work and formative assessments are not aligned to the lesson's objective.

-- There is a lack of evidence that students demonstrate
+STANDARDS AND OBJECTIVES (S+0) Level 5: Exemplary Level 4: Distinguished Level 3: Proficient Level 2: Developing Level 1: Improvement Needed Consistent Evidence of Student-Centered Learning/ Student Ownership of Learning - Teacher and Students Facilitate the Learning Some Evidence of Student Ownership of Learning - Teacher Facilitate the Learning Some Evidence of Student-Centered Learning/Student Ownership of Learning Teacher Facilitate the Learning Some Evidence Moving Toward Student-Centered Learning - Emphasis on Teacher Direction Minimal Evidence of Student Ownership of Learning - Heavy Emphasis on Teacher Direction All learning objectives and state content standards are explicitly communicated, referenced, and discussed.
+All learning objectives are displayed and referenced throughout the lesson.
+Sub-objectives/ Prerequisite skills are aligned and logically sequenced to the lesson's major objective.
+Learning objectives are: consistently connected to what students have previously learned and know from life experiences, and integrated with other disciplines.
+Expectations and measurement criteria for student performance are clear, demanding, and high; and student work is aligned to state content All learning objectives and state content standards are communicated, referenced, and discussed.
+All learning objectives are displayed and referenced throughout the lesson.
+Sub-objectives/ Prerequisite skills are aligned to the lesson's major objective.
+Most learning objectives are: consistently connected to what students have previously learned and know from life experiences, and integrated with other disciplines.
+All expectations and measurement criteria for student performance are clear.
+All student work and formative assessments are aligned to the lesson's Most learning objectives and state content standards are communicated, referenced, and discussed.
+Most learning objectives are displayed and referenced throughout the lesson.
+Sub-objectives/ Prerequisite skills are aligned to the lesson's major objective.
+Learning objectives are connected to what students have previously learned and life experiences.
+Expectations and measurement criteria for student performance are clear.
+Most student work and formative assessments are aligned to the lesson's objective and include descriptions of how assessment results Some learning objectives and state content standards are communicated, referenced, and discussed.
+Some learning objectives are displayed and referenced throughout the lesson.
+Sub-objectives/ Prerequisite skills are inconsistently aligned to the lesson's major objective.
+Learning objectives are rarely connected to what students have previously learned and life experiences.
+Expectations for student performance are vague.
+Student work and formative assessments are sometimes aligned to the lesson's objective.
+There is evidence that some of the students Learning objectives and state content standards are not communicated, referenced, and discussed.
+Learning objectives are not displayed and referenced throughout the lesson.
+Sub-objectives/ Prerequisite skills are inconsistently aligned to the lesson's major objective.
+Learning objectives are sometimes connected to what students have previously learned and life experiences.
+Expectations for student performance are not clear.
+Student work and formative assessments are not aligned to the lesson's objective.
+There is a lack of evidence that students demonstrate

-STANDARDS AND OBJEC CTIVES (S+O) Student work and formative assessments are always aligned to the lesson's objective and include descriptions of how assessment results will inform future instruction. how assessment results will inform future instruction.
-There is evidence that nearly all students demonstrate mastery of the objective in more than one way.
-There is evidence that most students demonstrate mastery of the objective. some of the students demonstrate mastery of the objective. mastery of the objective Students are able to articulate expectations of what they are learning and why, and explain those to their peers.
-There is evidence that all students demonstrate
+STANDARDS AND OBJECTIVES (S+0) include descriptions of the objective. objectives. instruction.
+Student work and how assessment results • There is evidence that formative assessments will inform future most students demonstrate mastery of are always aligned to the instruction. lesson's objective and the objective.
+There is evidence that most students include descriptions of how assessment results demonstrate mastery of the objective in more will inform future instruction. than one way.
+Students are able to articulate expectations of what they are learning and why and explain those to their peers.
+There is evidence that all students demonstrate mastery of the objective